Research Centre Human Rights

 The research centre succeeds the Research Platform “Human Rights in the European Context” after a six‐year period of successful interdisciplinary research in the field of human rights.

-The leader of the Research Centre Manfred Nowak (Department of European, International and Comparative Law, and Co-Director of Ludwig Boltzmann Institute of Human Rights) will closely work together with the deputy-leader Christina Binder (Department of European, International and Comparative Law) and Hannes Tretter (Department of Constitutional and Administrative Law and Ludwig Boltzmann Institute of Human Rights).
+The leader of the Research Centre Manfred Nowak (Department of European, International and Comparative Law, and Co-Director of Ludwig Boltzmann Institute of Human Rights) will closely work together with the deputy-leaders Christina Binder (Department of European, International and Comparative Law) and Hannes Tretter (Department of Constitutional and Administrative Law and Ludwig Boltzmann Institute of Human Rights).

 The Research Centre assembles 15 academics of 10 departments of 5 faculties of the University of Vienna with the purpose of strengthening the interdisciplinary research on the topic of human rights.

 The Research Centre is based on following pillars:

 - Centre of competence: Original, innovative, interdisciplinary research identifying the most important challenges of human rights developments – a starting point of analysis to fill existing implementation gaps on the basis of the "Human Rights Based Approach".

 - Networking: Co‐ordination of ongoing research and teaching by establishing intra‐and interuniversity networks in the human rights area, drawing on the expertise of the involved faculties; development of international networks for human rights research through strategic cooperation and partnerships with selected human rights research institutions.

 - Research location Vienna: The establishment of an institutionalised structure at the university enables the creation of a strong profile and thus strengthens human rights as a field of academic research in Vienna and beyond.